 It’s because they knew this was no ordinary king.
 Jesus was a man that deserved to be worshipped.
 They were ready to give up every part of their culture and adopt whatever ideas this new king brought with him.
 They were ready to forfeit everything that once characterized their lives and replace it with Jesus.

 God calls us to the same.
 We all feel the threat when Jesus makes demands on our lives.
 We all feel defensive when this new king confronts our selfish souls.
-So let this season be one where we lay down everything and worship him.
-May we seek the Savior for his glory instead of to protect our own.
-May we love him and others more than we love ourselves.
+So let this season be one where we lay down everything and worship Him.
+May we seek the Savior for His glory instead of to protect our own.
+May we love Him and others more than we love ourselves.